ahasna/mqtt-raspberryPi-workshop/README.md

 ![CLI](img/dasboard.gif)

-## Feel like coding?
+## Is all of this too easy for you?

-if you what we have been doing so far is not challenging enough for you, try controlling the LED using the Temp./Humidity values and add an indication alert of that to the dashboard
+if what we have been doing so far is not challenging enough for you, try controlling the LED using the Temp./Humidity values and add an indication alert of that to the dashboard